iliapopov17/NGS-Handbook/05_16S_amplicon_analysis/05_02_Crohns_disease/README.md

 ---
 Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1
 ```

+The statistical analysis using the `adonis2` test shows that the difference in beta diversity between the two groups is statistically significant (p-value = 0.001).

 ### What exactly is the difference